Pushpam-12/Employee__salary/README.md

 It creates an HTTP server using the http module, listening on port 8080.
 When a client (e.g., a web browser) makes a request to this server, it reads the content of newFile.html and sends it as an HTML response.
 If any errors occur during file reading, it responds with a 404 status code.
-It also appends an additional HTML <h1> element to display the total salary as "Total Salary = 729000" in the response.
 In summary, this Node.js code reads an HTML file, serves it through an HTTP server, and adds extra HTML content to the response.
 In the document link,i write the index-js code and paste the screenshot of the code